Cervical Posterior Foraminotomy in NYC

 What’s the difference between a foraminotomy and a laminotomy?

 Both of these procedures are decompression procedures.
-As mentioned in the above, the lamina bone forms the backside of the spinal canal and makes a roof over the spinal cord to protect it.
+As mentioned above, the lamina bone forms the backside of the spinal canal and makes a roof over the spinal cord to protect it.
 The intervertebral foramen is the pathway through which the nerve travels as it exits the spine.

 A foraminotomy is the removal of bone from within the intervertebral foramen.
 During the procedure, the bulging or herniated portion of the spinal disc pushing on the nerve root is usually also removed.